maswiebe/maswiebe.github.io/assets/mml/test.md

 The idea of synthetic control is to construct an artificial control group for our treated state, so we can evaluate the treatment effect simply by comparing the outcome variable in the treatment and synthetic control states.
 The synthetic control group is a weighted average of control states, and these weights are chosen to match the treated state on preperiod trends.
 I use the nevertreated states as the donor pool; I'll report the weights below.

 Here I'll show the robbery results for the three states (using the level dependent variable), to see what's happening with that smooth trend.
+Note that these graphs are plotting the raw outcome variable, so we're seeing the actual trends in the data.

 ![](https://michaelwiebe.com/assets/mml/sc_cali_rob.png){:width="80%"}
 California's synthetic control is 68% New York and 28% Minnesota.